danielrousseaug/connectking/README.md

 # ConnectKing

-ConnectKing provides a simple C++ backend and a Tampermonkey userscript to play Connect-4 against a small AI.
+ConnectKing provides a simple C++ backend and a Tampermonkey userscript that allows you to play Connect-4 with an AI assistant.
 The script forwards the board state from [papergames.io](https://papergames.io/) to the local server which replies with the best move.

 ## Structure